elatov/elatov.github.io/_posts/2013-12-23-installing-splunk-freebsd.md

     The Splunk web interface is at http://moxz:8000

-It did give me a warning about my **ulimit** settings but that&#8217;s okay since I only had 1GB of RAM.
-To make sure it&#8217;s running I ran the following:
+It did give me a warning about my **ulimit** settings but that's okay since I only had 1GB of RAM.
+To make sure it's running I ran the following:

     $ sudo ./splunk status
     splunkd is running (PID: 1151).